Polyandrocarpa: Species

-Habitat and distribution
+Distribution and habitat

-Polyandrocarpa have been found in marine environments globally.
-Species can range from shallow environments to benthic environments.
-For example, Polyandrocarpa zorritensis is a shallow species, whereas Polyandrocarpa arianae have been found deeper than 90 meters in the Mediterranean Sea.
+Species of the genus Polyandrocarpa are found in marine environments globally.
+They have been reported in various regions, including the coasts of North America, South America, Europe, Africa, Asia, Australia, and in the Atlantic, Pacific, and Indian Oceans.
+Different species can range from shallow environments to benthic environments.
+For example, Polyandrocarpa zorritensis is a shallow water species, whereas Polyandrocarpa arianae have been found deeper than 90 meters in the Mediterranean Sea.

-Polyandrocarpa have been reported in various regions, including the coasts of North America, South America, Europe, Africa, Asia, Australia, and in the Atlantic, Pacific, and Indian Oceans.

-Some species of Polyandrocarpa are invasive in certain regions.
+Some species of the genus Polyandrocarpa are invasive in certain regions.
 For example, Polyandrocarpa zorritensis is native to the Atlantic Ocean but is considered a threat to certain marine species in the Mediterranean Sea.

-Habitats of Polyandrocarpa species include coral reefs, estuaries, rocky or other hard surfaces, and marine benthic environments.
+Habitats of species of the genus Polyandrocarpa include coral reefs, estuaries, rocky or other hard surfaces, and marine benthic environments.
 Species attach to surfaces using an adhesive secretion.

-Species of Polyandrocarpa play an important role in marine ecosystems as filter feeders, helping to remove small particles and pollutants from the water.
+Species of the genus play an important role in marine ecosystems as filter feeders, helping to remove small particles and pollutants from the water.

 Diet

-Polyandrocarpa feed on small particles and plankton.
+Species of the genus Polyandrocarpa feed on small particles and plankton.